codacy/codacy-eslint/README.md

     ```

 2.  \[Plugins only\] Add the plugin to the plugins section in the file `src/eslintDefaultOptions.ts`
+---
+  **NOTE**

+  Before adding a plugin to the Codacy UI, make sure it has widespread use and is actively maintained.
+Otherwise, installing it as described in point `1` can be enough for users using configuration files.

+---
 3.  \[Plugins only\] If the plugin has descriptions for rules on GitHub, reference them
 at `src/docGeneratorMain.ts` to include them on the generated documentation.
 To do this, add a section similar to the following example: